leyiang/conf/README.md

-# Just several configuration files here.
-Nothing special.
+# About

+Configuration files for (future) fast migration.